mihael-tunik/SteppingStonePuzzle/README.md

 After M=7 it is not possible to do in reasonable time on laptop.
 It turned out that greedy approach works fine in practice.
 One can use precomputed database of results for M-k sorted by score and then check solutions for the rest k positions.

+For efficient generation of initial stone positions my [another project](https://github.com/mihael-tunik/CombsOnGrid) can be used.

 ## Search space
 In experiments for practical purposes **search space was truncated** by following heuristic rule: